hybridly/hybridly/docs/api/utils/initialize-hybridly.md

 Provides custom serialization functions that are used when saving and loading data from the history state.

 By default, the state is serialized using `JSON.parse(JSON.stringify(data))`, and unserialized as-is.

-## `components`

-- **Type**: `Record<string, Component>`

-Page components are usually determined automatically by Hybridly thanks to the [`root`](../../configuration/architecture.md#root) and [`pages`](../../configuration/architecture.md#pages) configuration options.

-Even though it is not advised to, you can define a custom collection of pages Hybridly should be aware of when navigating.
-This is a shortcut for defining a `resolve` function.
-Typically, it accepts the result of Vite's `import.meta.glob`.